linode/docs/docs/products/compute/compute-instances/guides/netplan/index.md

 - '[Netplan Documentation](https://netplan.readthedocs.io/en/stable/)'
 ---

 [Netplan](https://netplan.io/) is a utility designed to make network configurations easier and more descriptive.
-It operates on Ubuntu 18.04 and newer, and it works by abstracting lower level configurations in [systemd-networkd](/docs/products/compute/compute-instances/guides/systemd-networkd/) and [NetworkManager](/docs/products/compute/compute-instances/guides/networkmanager/).
-Provided a YAML file describing your desired network setup, Netplan implements the necessary back-end configurations to realize the setup.
+It operates on Ubuntu 18.04 and newer, and works by abstracting lower level configurations in [systemd-networkd](/docs/products/compute/compute-instances/guides/systemd-networkd/) and [NetworkManager](/docs/products/compute/compute-instances/guides/networkmanager/).
+Simply provide a YAML file describing your desired network setup, and Netplan implements the necessary back-end configurations to realize it.

 {{< note >}}
 This guide serves as a supplement to the main [Manual Network Configuration on a Compute Instance](/docs/products/compute/compute-instances/guides/manual-network-configuration/) guide.
 Please review that guide before making any configuration changes to your Compute Instance.